-Permanent Funds - are used to record activity of legal trusts for which the interest on the corpus provides funds for the Town's cemetery operations.
+Permanent Fund - is used to record activity of legal trusts for which the interest on the corpus provides funds for the permanent funds including the Town's cemetery operations.

-All the governmental funds not meeting the criteria established for major funds are presented in the other governmental column of the fund financial statements.
-The Town reports 12 nonmajor governmental funds.
+All the governmental funds not meeting the criteria established for major funds are presented in the other governmental column.

 Fiduciary Fund Financial Statements - Include a Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position.
-The Town's fiduciary funds are private purpose trust and custodial funds, which are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
+The Town's fiduciary funds are private purpose trust and custodial funds, which are custodial in nature and do not involve measurement of results of operations.
 These funds are accounted for on a spending, or "economic resources" measurement focus and the accrual basis of accounting.

-The Town also reports the following fiduciary funds:
+The Town reports the following fiduciary funds: